Etiqa/qasimodo-bdd-templates/README.md

           | Username   |
           | Password   |

-_For information about how to use Scenario Outline click [here](tbd)_ _For information about how to manage tags (Ex: @security) click [here](tbd)_
+_For information about how to use Scenario Outline click [here](tbd)_ _For information about how to manage tags in QAsimodo (Ex: @security) click [here](tbd)_

 Has been the scenario written as you thought?
 Do you think a non-technical person will understand (through the examples) how the Login feature should behave under the NFR?
 Absolutely yes!
 The scope is to make others understand that when logging in with wrong username or password, the same outcome (error message) should be displayed by the system for security reasons.
 Moreover, see how _declarative_ the scenario is even describing NFR. [(How to write good scenarios)](TBD)

 You can detail, deeper and deeper, you feature file (through your scenarios) as you need!
 It's up to you and the requirements that your feature or system needs, in order to achieve the customer reward/satisfaction.
 Feel free to explore our [**_BDD Templates Library_**](tbd)!
 There you will find many useful example feature files that will help you write your owns.